About the Musical Instrument Bank

-The MIB includes close to 22 magnificent instruments worth a total of over $41 million.
+The MIB includes over 20 magnificent instruments worth a total of over $41 million.
 These historically-significant violins, cellos and bows, ranging in age from the late 1600s to the early 1900s, were crafted by the world’s finest luthiers such as Stradivari, Gagliano and Pressenda.
 Find out more about the instruments.

 The Canada Council funds, administers and promotes the MIB collection and competition.
 It started the MIB in 1985 through the generous legacy of $100,000 from the Barwick family of Ottawa.
 Since then it has grown steadily thanks to generous donations, loans, and purchases made with donated funds.
 Find out how to donate to the MIB.

 Ric Heinl and his team of luthiers at Geo.
 Heinl & Co.
 Limited are responsible for restoring and maintaining the instruments.

 “As a donor who has been involved with the Canada Council's Musical Instrument Bank for several years, I've been deeply moved to hear these historically significant instruments come alive in the hands of such talented musicians.
 It gives me great pleasure to know that the instruments are helping musicians to reach their true potential and thrilling audiences in concert halls around the world.” - Anonymous donor

 Many generous individuals and foundations have made donations and loans of fine stringed instruments to the Musical Instrument Bank.